-No table of This section identifies changes is available.
-The that were made to this document is either new or has had no changes since itsthe last release.
+This section identifies No table of changes that were made to this is available.
+The document is either new or has had no changes since theits last release.
 Changes are classified as Major, Minor, or None.

 The revision class Major means that the technical content in the document was significantly revised.
 Major changes affect protocol interoperability or implementation.
 Examples of major changes are: